-In order for any communication protocol to successfully schedule service requests, an accurate knowledge of the delays introduced by the communication network is often required.
+The successful execution of a time-critical task running in a distributed environment often requires that a set of communication transactions (e.g. fetching a number of pages from a set of remote sites) be successfully completed before a set deadline.
+In order to guarantee such conditions, an accurate knowledge of the delays introduced by the communication network is often required.
 For communication scheduling purposes (hereinafter referred to as bandwidth allocation), such knowledge can be acquired either statically or dynamically.
-Using static techniques, worst-case delays are determined and accounted for a priori when scheduling the communication transactions.
-Alternatively, using dynamic techniques the average (or maximum) delays experienced through a communication network can be measured and used as an estimate for use with future communication transactions.
-Static communication scheduling (using a priori knowledge about the communication network delays) can be safely and efficiently used in systems with predetermined communication patterns (e.g., periodic tasks).
+Using static techniques, worst-case delays are determined and accounted for a priori.
+Alternatively, using dynamic techniques the average (or maximum) delays experienced through a communication network can be measured and used as an estimate for use with future communication network delays) can be safely and efficiently used in systems with predetermined communication patterns (e.g. broadcasting) and systems with predetermined computation requirements (e.g. periodic tasks).
 For systems with unpredictable communication patterns or systems with sporadic computation requirements, dynamic communication scheduling becomes necessary.